 Rheumatoid arthritis can be very disruptive to daily life as mobility is affected, however, there are some things that medical professionals advise so sufferers can keep it under control.

 A diet low in saturated fats but high in unsaturated fats and vitamin C is often recommended, as well as light exercise.

 Many sufferers will eventually need to make adjustments within the home in order to continue to move freely around the house.
 This is where we, at Axess2, come in.
-Disabled access lifts can make a huge difference to those with mobility issues.
+Wheelchair access lifts can make a huge difference to those with mobility issues.
 Getting up and down the stairs can be particularly problematic for people with rheumatoid arthritis, so a home lift can give back an element of freedom and mobility.
 It can also be incredibly helpful to have step lifts for free movement between raised levels in the home or even steps into the house or garden.

 If you would like to find out more about how a lift can help to give mobility back to you or your loved one, please don’t hesitate to get in touch with a member of our expert team.
 You can call us on 01200 405005 or enter your details into our online contact form and we will be more than happy to help.